SMART2016/go-rule-engine/README.md

 ```

 ## How to use
-- The main.go is the code that explain how to use this framework
+- The `examples/exampleeventprocessor.go` is the code that explain how to use this framework

 ## TODO's
 - Handle concurrency issue on state store